miniben-90/mpu9250/README.md

 ## Calibration

 All three sensors can be calibrated and the calibrated values provided as options.
-See the `example.js` file for how to apply the calibrated values.
+See (in `examples` folder) the `example.js` file for how to apply the calibrated values.
 Run the `calibrate_accel.js`, `calibrate_mag.js` and `calibrate_gyro.js` to calibrate the relevant sensors.
 The output will display some JSON text, copy and paste this into your code.
 See the relevant JavaScript source file for the documentation on the calibration.